horkavlna/synergykit-sdk-android/README.md

 ```
 ### Other

-You can also use SynergyKIT for:
+You can also use SynergyKIT Android SDK for:
 - [ ] Uploading and downloading files and pictures
 - [ ] Sending emails and notifications